The Green Green Grass series 1: Viewers

-The series began airing on Friday evenings, at 8:30pm.
-The series was an immediate hit with viewers, with the first episode, "Keep On Running" gaining 9.13 million viewers, which was in the top five of the highest rating for the week ending 11 September 2005.
+The series began airing on Friday evenings, at 8:30.
+The series was an immediate hit with viewers, with the first episode, "Keep On Running", gaining 9.13 million viewers, which was in the top five of the highest rating for the week ending 11 September 2005.
 Ratings then fell for the next two episodes before steadily rising again.
 The second half of the series performed much better than most other sitcoms, with episode four going back up above 6 million viewers.
 The following two episodes remained at the six million mark.
 The ratings were high enough for a new series, of seven episodes, to be commissioned.
 A 2005 Christmas special was also commissioned.

 Note: Viewership value taken from Barb.Note: Audience Percentage value taken from Digital Spy.

 Critics

 The comedy has been criticised due to its spin-off roots.
 As a spin-off of the nation's favourite sitcom, The Green Green Grass was always going to have a difficult start.
-The series received has always received negative reviews from critics and some fans of Only Fools and Horses alike.
+The series received negative reviews from critics and some fans of Only Fools and Horses alike.
 The series has continued to run due to the bigger than usual audiences it attracts and the general thoughts towards it.
 Many have said that The Green Green Grass without Only Fools and Horses behind it is fantastic but the minute you put Only Fools and Horses back in the picture, The Green Green Grass loses its good points.